onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 we can't build with happiness as a moral foundation - because it is actually bullshit.
 We need to ground our theory of progress on reality and it's not that hard

+> "The maximum power principle can be stated: During self-organization, system designs develop and prevail that maximize power intake, energy transformation, and those uses that reinforce production and efficiency." - [Howard T. Odum](https://en.wikipedia.org/wiki/Maximum_power_principle)

+> "Maximum power principle: natural systems self-organize to maximize power which is usable energy per unit time.
+Capitalism is a modern large scale coordinated human expression of this same dynamic organizing itself to capture and process as much energy and material flow as possible, as fast as possible." - [Nate Hagens](https://youtu.be/ejRfnSrY0ok?t=530)

 ██████████████████████████████████████████████████████████████████
 # causation
 ██████████████████████████████████████████████████████████████████